kensnyder/bunshine/README.md

   return c.json({ error: 'Internal server error' }, { status: 500 });
 });

+// note that you can also use the aliases onNotFound and onError

 app.listen({ port: 3100, reusePort: true });

 function authorize(authHeader: string) {